Prenatal yoga classes support pregnant women on the physical level, but also on the emotional and psychological levels.

 Practicing yoga during pregnancy is a way to take care of your body, to prepare for the birth experience and to connect with your baby.
 It’s also precious time to take for yourself, to ask questions and to share your tips, solutions and good addresses with the other women in the group.

-Trained in pre- and postnatal yoga at the Institut de Gasquet in Paris, and having given birth to her own child a few years ago, Elodie has designed yoga classes especially for pregnant women.
+Trained in pre- and postnatal yoga at the Institut de Gasquet in Paris, and having given birth to her own child, Elodie has designed yoga classes especially for pregnant women.

 Prenatal yoga takes a global approach to pregnancy, listening carefully to the body and creating time and space just for baby and you.